Centres for Research-based Innovation

 MOVE develops knowledge, methods and technologies for robust, efficient structures and for maintenance of equipment in extreme waters.
 These technologies will open new opportunities for Norwegian industry and other stakeholders that work in the Arctic, in deep water, and with wind turbines and deep sea mining.

-The primary objective is to become a leading international subsea research center that provides top quality candidates, knowledge and technology innovations.
+The primary objective is to become a leading international subsea research centre that provides top quality candidates, knowledge and technology innovations.
 This will be done in partnership with the most important industrial players in the field.

 SAMCoT is a leading national and international centre for the development of robust technology necessary for sustainable exploration and exploitation of the valuable and vulnerable Arctic region.

 NTNU is partner in eight Centres for Research-based Innovation

 The Arctic University of Norway (UiT) hosts the Centre.